 I would first like to thank the people who have helped me write up this PhD.
-In particular, I thank my supervisors (and friends), Prof. Nicholas R. Jennings and Prof. Carles Sierra for their unrelenting support and guidance throughout the three years of my PhD, Prof. Lluis Godo who have been extremely supportive supervisors and co-authors of the main works I have been engaged.
-Also, I would like to thank my friends Raj Dash, with whom chapter 6 was co-written, and Iyad Rahwan with whom chapter 2 was written.
-My thanks also go to Cora Excelente Toledo, Ronald Ashri, Steve Munroe, Vijay Dialani, and Krishnen Vytelingum for bearing with my complaints and providing me with advice during these three years.
-I also thank my other co-authors for their useful discussions and contributions to parts of this thesis, namely Pietro Panzarasa and Dong Huynh for the review on trust, Iyad Rahwan, Simon Parsons, Peter McBurney, and Liz Sonenberg for the review on argumentation based negotiation, and David De Roure, Benjamin Deitch, Mark Thompson and Michael Luck for our work on applying negotiation in pervasive computing environments.
+In particular, I thank my supervisors (and friends), Prof. Nicholas R. Jennings and Prof. Carles Sierra for their unrelenting support and guidance throughout the three years of my PhD.
+Working in Southampton with Nick and Carles in Barcelona has been one of the most enjoyable experiences I have ever had, both academically and culturally (and culinary)!
+Also, I would like to thank my friends Raj Dash, with whom chapter 6 was co-written, and Dr. Iyad Rahwan with whom chapter 2 was written.
+I should say the late hours working with Raj and Iyad were extremely rewarding in so many ways...

+My thanks also go to Dr. Cora Excelente Toledo, Dr. Ronald Ashri, Steve Munroe, Vijay Dialani, and Krishnen Vytelingum for bearing with my complaints and providing me with advice during these three years.
+I also thank my other co-authors for their useful discussions and contributions to parts of this thesis, namely Prof. Lluis Godo for our work on CREDIT, Dr. Pietro Panzarasa and Dong Huynh for the review on trust, Dr. Iyad Rahwan, Dr. Simon Parsons, Dr. Peter McBurney, and Prof. Liz Sonenberg for the review on argumentation based negotiation, and Prof. David De Roure, Benjamin Deitch, Dr. Mark Thompson, and Prof. Michael Luck for our work on applying negotiation in pervasive computing environments.
+I'm also extremely grateful to all the people at the IIIA in Barcelona for their warm welcome and support during the short time(s) I spent there.
+My thanks go to Teresa, Mario, Pablo, Jordi, Santi, Marc, Ramon, Juan-Antonio, Andrea, Dani, and Tito.

 This work has also been possible thanks to the many friends I have, in Southampton and elsewhere, who have contributed in one way or another to a rich and less stressful life in UK (and abroad) and helped me enjoy the little free time this PhD allowed me.
-In this respect, I would like to thank Khalid, Vanessa, Ouma, Zarine, Lu, Ioanna, Stergios, Tim, Ibrahim, Sarah, and Joanne.
+In this respect, I would like to thank Khalid, Vanessa, Swetam, Ouma, Zarine, Shania, Lu, Ioanna, Stergios, Tim, Ibrahim, Sarah, and Joanne.

 Last, but not least, I am most grateful to my parents and brothers for their blessings, love, affection, and interest in my work.
 Their moral support and timely advice have been instrumental to my life and, in particular, the completion of this thesis.

 To Dadi